-Also, Petitioner claims inequitable treatment, violation of due process and equal protection clauses, and otherwise unfair or inequitable application of relevant law compared to other state assessees but provides no evidence thereof.
+Petitioner has provided no evidence of inequitable treatment, violation of due process and equal protection clauses, and otherwise unfair or inequitable application of relevant law compared to other state assessees, nor have we seen any evidence thereof.
+Based on the foregoing, we deny the petition as to this issue.